-Also, there are non-estrogenic supplements, such as Macafem, that support natural estrogen productionincrease estrogen levels increase estrogen levels and hormonal balance in the body by stimulating endocrine glands.
+Also, there are non-estrogenic supplements, such as Macafem, that support natural estrogen production and increase levels by stimulating the endocrine glands to, thus, promote hormonal balance.
 They do not contain phytoestrogens nor exogenous hormones.

 Women find that it may take a few months until they start experiencing benefits from a natural estrogen diet consisting of estrogen foods or supplements.
 Keep in mind that compromising time for the diet's overall effectiveness can be less of a burden compared to possible long-term financial and health risks associated with estrogen medications and products like HRT.

 All in all, phytoestrogens found in a variety of foods and supplements can be easily implemented into one's plan to improve hormonal balance.
 Continue reading to find out more about how to increase estrogen levels through other lifestyle changes, alternative medicines, and more.

 - Liew, L. (2003).
 The Natural Estrogen Diet and Recipe Books: Delicious Recipes for a Healthy Lifestyle.
 California: Hunter House Publishers.
 Available from Google Books.

 - Murray, M.T. et al. (2010).
 The Encyclopedia of Healing Foods.
 New York: Atria Books.
 Available from Google Books.